seananderson/csasdown/README.md

 devtools::install_github("pbs-assess/csasdown")
 ```

 3. Create a new project in a new directory to hold your document project and all the files that csasdown creates.
-If you're using RStudio: File -> New Project -> New Directory -> New Project.
-Check the box **Open in new session** (lower left).
+If you're using RStudio: click File -> New Project -> New Directory -> New Project, then type the name of the project in the **Directory name** box.
+Check the box **Open in new session**.
 If you are going to use GitHub version control (or if you are not sure), check the box **Create a git repository**.
 Click **Create Project**.
 A new RStudio project will open up, and will have its working directory set to the new document project's directory.
 To check this, type ```getwd()``` in the console.

 4. Run this line in your R console to create a new Research Document from the built-in template in whatever your working directory is: